5 min read

 So, you’re in the bathroom, minding your own business, when you look down at your skivvies and see spots.
 No, literally, you’re *spotting*.

-Also called breakthrough bleeding, spotting is (usually) a small amount of bleeding that occurs between periods.
-Typically lasting just a couple days and being significantly lighter (both in flow and color) than your regular period, spotting is still enough to be a *little* annoying, and to possibly freak you out.
+Also called breakthrough bleeding or abnormal uterine bleeding (AUB), spotting is (usually) a small amount of bleeding that occurs between periods.
+Typically lasting just a couple of days and being significantly lighter (both in flow and color) than your regular period, spotting is still enough to be a *little* annoying, and to possibly freak you out.

 The reasons you could be spotting are allllll over the place: mental, physical, not-at-all-a-big-deal emotional stuff, or (more rarely) kinda scary health reasons.
 If you’re dealing with abnormal vaginal bleeding, it’s a good idea to see your OBGYN, just to be safe.